MicrosoftDocs/azure-dev-docs/articles/javascript/core/install-nodejs-develop-azure-sdk-project.md

 ---

-# Install and manage Node.js for Azure development
+# Install and manage Node.js for Azure SDK application development

 Your installation of Node.js for Azure development should consider both your local development environment and the hosting environment you plan to deploy to.
 Azure provides hosting for Node.js on both Windows and Linux in the Long Term Support (LTS) version.